 Pen winked and slid off her stool and stretched, making an effort at popping every single one her vertebrae.
 “Mrs. M, I want to sing Neil Young.
 You know Young right?”

 Eyes still down, Mrs. Mamaril motioned to the front of the room with her free, arthritic hand.
 Her white knuckles were like the knots on a pine branch.
 In her thirty-five years at WGHS she’d probably heard it all, a constant stream of Top Tens- mostly pop, some country, a little rap, Milli-Vanilli and MC Hammer, Garth Brooks and Creed- and has become numb to the experience.
 Perhaps she views all the willing students as if they were nothing more than small, empty plates.
 Not only uninteresting but slightly depressing.

 Pen walked to the front of the class, slowly, her heavy black boots squeaking against the chipped tile.
 Everyone quieted down, never wanting to miss the chance to see someone humiliate themselves.
 I’m sure they rubberneck at car crashes and house fires too.
 Human beings have a fetish for the morbid, of death and pain, self-inflicted or otherwise.
-We’re drawn to it like flies to a high voltage bug zapper, ever wondering what’s beyond the proverbial white light.
+We’re flies drawn mesmerized to a high voltage bug zapper, ever wondering what’s beyond the proverbial white light.
 It’s what separates us from chimps and gibbons-insufferable curiosity.

 Outside the clouds cleared and through the windows an ocean of yellow sun poured in, causing the energy saver lights to kick off.
 This, I thought, was a mercy.
 Under their unforgiving fluorescence, everyone looks cadaverous.
 Pen would at least have kind sunlight to die by.